Midrange Espresso Machines

 The Not So Good:

-• Relatively slow steaming because of limited steam outflow from small holes in the tip (3x 0.7mm)
+• Relatively slow steaming because of limited steam outflow from small holes in the tip (3x 0.7mm), however it is very easy to use steam.

 • Steam wand is not no-burn.